Caleblan/Virtual-UNIX-File-System/README.md

 the shell is waiting to recieve input.
 The commands of the shell are listed below with general arguements:

 1) disk_write [Disk location (integer)] [String <= 128 characters]
+    - Write a block to disk.
+    - Disk location is in blocks rather than bytes (InodeBitmapBlock would be at disk location 1 rather than 128 (if thinking in bytes))
+    - Method can accept more than strings larger than 128 characters, but will give error message to user saying thats not intended use of the method.

 2) disk_read [Disk location (integer)]
+    - Read a block from disk.
+    - Disk location is in blocks rather than bytes (InodeBitmapBlock would be at disk location 1 rather than 128 (if thinking in bytes))

 3) create_partition [Number of bytes (integer)]
+    - Create a virtual disk with the size of bytes for the arguement.

 4) create_directory [Directory index (integer)]
+    - Takes an inode index of a directory and creates a directory in it.

 5) make_file [Directory index (integer)]
+    -Creates a file and prints inode index that it took so it can be used for other commands.
+    -Makes

 6) write_file [Inode index (integer)] [String]
+    -
+    - String can be any size and creates blocks corresponding

 7) delete_file [Inode index (integer)]
+    - Delallocates all pointer blocks.
+    -

 8) exit